Showing posts with label Perennial vegetables. Show all posts

 Watercress seems to grow better in cooler weather, but does not love frost and thick ice.
 It seems to survive being frozen here, but also seems to get a little damaged by frosts.
 If I move it under a tree where it in in a frost shadow the water freezes but there is no frost on the leaves and it seems to do fine.

 It suffers a little in the heat of summer unless it is given some shade.
 Giving some shade in summer also seems to make the leaves grow a little larger.
+I often grow azolla on the water surface, this shades the watercress roots, provides a living mulch, and seems to help watercress perform better over summer.

 The flowers of watercress are similar to any brassica in that they are adored by pollinator insects.
 The flowers have a slight fragrance, and are edible.
 They smell slightly sweet, and (probably due to all the nectar) taste a little sweet too.
 Many people prefer eating the flowers to the leaves.